kamimrcht/webpage/mphf.md

 Three days ago, a [new hashing technique](https://arxiv.org/pdf/2210.13097.pdf) joined the bioinformatics MPHF family.
 Since I've participated in some of the projects revolving around these techniques, a blog post was long overdue.
 This one is proudly powered by the mysterious energy I've been collecting from my maternity leave...

 Here's a summary.
 We'll first quickly review the concept of MPHF and hash tables.
-Then, there is a bit on the two first MPHFs designed in a bioinformatics context (although they are also meant for more general inputs), which leads to k-mer hash tables and _super-k-mers_.
+Then, there is a bit on the two first MPHFs designed in a bioinformatics context (although they are also meant for more general inputs), which leads to _k_-mer hash tables and _super-k-mers_.
 Finally, if you're interested in the latest work only, start directly in the last section.

 ## Minimal perfect hash functions (MPHF) recap